gourmetjs/gourmet-ssr/docs/tutorial-2.md

 ## Styling using Bootstrap

 In this tutorial, we will use Bootstrap for styling our app.
-The simplest way to use Bootstrap in Gourmet SSR project is to use the public CDN version of compiled CSS.
+The simplest way to use Bootstrap in Gourmet SSR project is to use the public CDN version of the compiled CSS.
 Edit the `gourmet_config.js` file as below.

 ### gourmet_config.js